tonytvo/blog-generator/content/blog/poor-charlie-almanack/index.md

   - “Continuous thinking and learning, done with joy, can somewhat help delay what is inevitable.”

 - **Authority-Misinfluence Tendency**
-“Living in dominance hierarchies as he does, like all his ancestors before him, man was born mostly to follow leaders, with only a few people doing the leading.
+  - “Living in dominance hierarchies as he does, like all his ancestors before him, man was born mostly to follow leaders, with only a few people doing the leading.
 And so, human society is formally organized into dominance hierarchies, with their culture augmenting the natural follow-the-leader tendency of man.”

-“But automatic as most human reactions are, with the tendency to follow leaders being no exception, man is often destined to suffer greatly when the leader is wrong or when his leader’s ideas don’t get through properly in the bustle of life and are misunderstood.
+  - “But automatic as most human reactions are, with the tendency to follow leaders being no exception, man is often destined to suffer greatly when the leader is wrong or when his leader’s ideas don’t get through properly in the bustle of life and are misunderstood.
 And so, we find much miscognition from man’s Authority-Misinfluence Tendency.”
+  - Be careful who you put in power because they will be hard to remove and have a lot of influence over their followers

 - **Twaddle Tendency**
-“Man, as a social animal who has the gift of language, is born to prattle and to pour out twaddle that does much damage when serious work is being attempted.”
+  - “Man, as a social animal who has the gift of language, is born to prattle and to pour out twaddle that does much damage when serious work is being attempted.”

-“Some people produce copious amounts of twaddle and others very little.”
+  - “Some people produce copious amounts of twaddle and others very little.”
-“It’s a very important part of wise administration to keep prattling people, pouring out twaddle, far away from the serious work.”
+  - “It’s a very important part of wise administration to keep prattling people, pouring out twaddle, far away from the serious work.”

 - **Reason-Respecting Tendency**
-“There is in man, particularly one in an advanced culture, a natural love of accurate cognition and a joy in its exercise.”

-“This tendency has an obvious implication.
+  - “This tendency has an obvious implication.
 It makes man especially prone to learn well when a would-be teacher gives correct reasons for what is taught, instead of simply laying out the desired belief ex cathedra with no reasons given.
 Few practices, therefore, are wiser than not only thinking through reasons before giving orders but also communicating these reasons to the recipient of the order.”
-“Unfortunately, Reason-Respecting Tendency is so strong that even a person’s giving of meaningless or incorrect reasons will increase compliance with his orders and requests.”
+  - “Unfortunately, Reason-Respecting Tendency is so strong that even a person’s giving of meaningless or incorrect reasons will increase compliance with his orders and requests.”
+  - Few practices are wiser than not only thinking through reasons before giving orders but also communicating these reasons to the recipient of the order
+  - Must tell Who was to do What, Where, When and Why
+  - Continuously ask "Why?" of everything and everyone
+  - Reasons, even poor/meaningless reasons, will increase compliance in others
+  - Some people just want the answers, not the reasons or a better understanding.

 - **Lollapalooza Tendency**
-“The tendency to get extreme consequences from confluences of psychology tendencies acting in favor of a particular outcome.”
+  - “The tendency to get extreme consequences from confluences of psychology tendencies acting in favor of a particular outcome.”

-“This tendency was not in any of the psychology texts I once examined, at least in any coherent fashion, yet it dominates life.
+  - “This tendency was not in any of the psychology texts I once examined, at least in any coherent fashion, yet it dominates life.

-“The most important thing to keep in mind is the idea that especially big forces often come out of these one hundred models.
+  - “The most important thing to keep in mind is the idea that especially big forces often come out of these one hundred models.
 When several models combine, you get lollapalooza effects; this is when two, three, or four forces are all operating in the same direction.
 And, frequently, you don’t get simple addition.
 It’s often like a critical mass in physics where you get a nuclear explosion if you get to a certain point of mass—and you don’t get anything much worth seeing if you don’t reach the mass.
 Sometimes the forces just add like ordinary quantities and sometimes they combine on a breakpoint or critical-mass basis … Really big effects, lollapalooza effects, will often come only from large combinations of factors (factors which reinforce and greatly amplify each other).”

 - **Inversion:**
-“‘Invert, always invert,’ Jacobi said.
+  - “‘Invert, always invert,’ Jacobi said.
 He knew that it is in the nature of things that many hard problems are best solved when they are addressed backward … It is not enough to think problems through forward.
 You must also think in reverse.”

 - **Circle of Competence:**
-“You have to figure out what your own aptitudes are.
+  - “You have to figure out what your own aptitudes are.
 If you play games where other people have the aptitudes and you don’t, you’re going to lose.
 And that’s as close to certain as any prediction that you can make.
 You have to figure out where you’ve got an edge.
 And you’ve got to play within your own circle of competence … Rise quite high in life by slowly developing a circle of competence—which results partly from what they were born with and partly from what they slowly develop through work … In effect, you’ve got to know what you know and what you don’t know.
 What could possibly be more useful in life than that?”

 - **Compound Interest:**
   - “Understanding both the power of compound interest and the difficulty of getting it is the heart and soul of understanding a lot of things.”